 Radio Systems

-2 Meter System Fusion Dual Mode Repeater
+2 Meter Repeater

 This repeater system is a Skywarn local spotter net repeater serving the northern half of Cook County.
 Skywarn operation has priority over all other repeater usage so please leave the repeater clear when a Skywarn net has been activated.